 Alright!
 If you have read everything above then you are now officially a dice master!

-Now lets find a best dnd dice set for you!
+Now lets find a best dice set for you!

 I have separated the sets below based on their material and quantity so that it is easier for you to go through them and check them out.

-I love their looks and the design and depending on your character you might too but what really matters here is that despite their looks the numbers are highly readable and this separates them from the other dice sets with themed fonts.
+I love their looks and the design and depending on your character you might too but what really matters here is that despite their looks the numbers are highly readable and this separates them from the other options with themed fonts.

 This metal set is heavy and I would recommend rolling these either in a dice tray or over some hard surface.